bcaffo/regmodsbook/manuscript/10_adjustment.md

 y <- beta0 + x * beta1 + t * tau + rnorm(n, sd = sigma)
 ~~~

 Let's plot the data.
-Below I give the code for the first plot, the rest omitted,
+Below I give the code for the first plot, the rest
+of the code for plots throughout this chapter is omitted.
+(However,
-though you can see the course git repository for the rest of the code.
+you can see the course git repository for the rest of the code.)

 {lang=r,line-numbers=off,title="Simulation 1"}
 ~~~